MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     The **Python script** text box is pre-populated with some instructions in comments, and sample code for data access and output. **You must edit or replace this code.** Be sure to follow Python conventions about indentation and casing.

     + The script must contain a function named `azureml_main` as the entry point for this module.
-    + The entry point function can contain up to two input arguments: `Param<dataframe1>` and `Param<dataframe2>``
+    + The entry point function can contain up to two input arguments: `Param<dataframe1>` and `Param<dataframe2>`
-    + Zipped files connected to the third input port are unzipped and stored in the directory, `.\Script Bundle`. , which is also added to the Python `sys.path`.
+    + Zipped files connected to the third input port are unzipped and stored in the directory, `.\Script Bundle`, which is also added to the Python `sys.path`.

-        Therefore, if your zip file contains `mymodule.py` you can import it using `import mymodule`.
+    Therefore, if your zip file contains `mymodule.py`, import it using `import mymodule`.

     + A single dataset can be returned to Studio, which must be a sequence of type `pandas.DataFrame`.
-You can create other outputs in your Python code and write them directly to Azure storage, or create visualizations using the **Pythondevice**.
+You can create other outputs in your Python code and write them directly to Azure storage, or create visualizations using the **Python device**.

 6. Run the experiment, or select the module and click **Run selected** to run just the Python script.

     All of the data and code is loaded into a virtual machine, and run using the specified Python environment.

 7. The module returns these outputs:

--   **Results Dataset**.
+    **Results Dataset**.
 The results of computations performed by the embedded Python code is converted to the Azure Machine Learning dataset format.
 For more information, see [Data Table](data-table.md).

--   **Python Device**.
+    **Python Device**.
 This output supports both console output and display of PNG graphics using the Python interpreter.

 ##  <a name="bkmk_TechnicalNotes"></a> Technical notes